adameisler/BailBloc-Challenge/README.md

 Projects will be judged according to the following criteria:

-• Compliance with existing New York and Federal Law.<br/>
-• Compliance with NY's Bitlicense regulation.<br/>
+• Cognizance of NY’s BitLicense and bail processes<br/>
 • Quickest and most frictionless conversion method.<br/>
 • User friendly interface <br/>